First measurement of polarisation transfer $C^n_{x'}$ in deuteron photodisintegration: Abstract

 \section{Abstract}

 A first measurement of the polarisation transfer from a circularly-polarised photon to the final state neutron ($C^n_{x'}$) in deuterium photodisintegration has been carried out.
 This quantity is determined over the photon energy range 370~--~700~MeV and for neutron centre-of-mass breakup angles $\sim45-120^{\circ}$.
 The polarisation of the final state neutrons was determined by an ancillary large-acceptance nucleon polarimeter, surrounding a cryogenic liquid deuterium target within the Crystal Ball detector at MAMI.
 The polarimeter characterised $(n,p)$ charge exchange of the ejected neutrons to determine their polarisation.
-The correlation of the new $C^n_{x'}$ data with previous measurements of the induced polarisation, $P^n_y$, through Argand-type plots of $C^n_{x'}-P^n_y$ are consistent with a resonant phase motion in the region of the $d^*(2380)$ hexaquark.
 The new $C^n_{x'}$ data are also compared to a theoretical model based on nucleonic and nucleon resonance degrees of freedom constrained by the current world-database of deuterium photodisintegration measurements.
-Structures in $C^n_{x'}$ observed in the region of the $d^*(2380)$ could not be explained by the purely nucleonic degrees of freedom in the model.
+Structures in $C^n_{x'}$ observed in the region of the $d^*(2380)$ could not be explained by conventional models of deuteron photodisintegration.